facebookresearch/House3D/renderer/README.md

 2. `undefined symbol: _ZTVNSt7__cxx1119basic_ostringstreamIcSt11char_traitsIcESaIcEEE` C++ ABI incompatibility.
 3. "dynamic module does not define init function": compile-time and run-time python version does not match.
 4. X server error: don't ssh with X forwarding.
 Make sure there is no "DISPLAY" environment variable.
-5. "Framebuffer is not complete!": `LD_LIBRARY_PATH` incorrectly set, causing the binary to load a different library at run time.
+5. "Framebuffer is not complete!": `LD_LIBRARY_PATH` incorrectly set, causing the binary to load a different OpenGL library at run time.
 6. "Framebuffer is not complete" after opening many instances of renderer: there seems to be a hard limit, depending on the hardwares, on the number of rendering context you can use.
-7. "[EGL] Detected 0 devices": EGL cannot detect devices.
+7. "[EGL] Detected 0 devices" or "Failed to get function pointer of eglQueryDevicesEXT": EGL not functioning.
 There could be multiple reasons:
    + Not linking against `libEGL.so` provided by nvidia driver.
-   + GPU does not support EGL.
+   + GPU or driver does not support EGL.
-   + Driver version does not support EGL.
    + Running inside container (e.g. docker) with an old driver may also result in such error.
 8. EGL detected >0 devices but says "Cannot access /dev/nvidiaX":